 Many things can cause tooth pain.
 You can get a cavity.
-You may have tooth pain after filling a cavity.
+You may have a toothache after filling a cavity.
 In fact, you can feel tooth sensitivity after filling a cavity.
 You can have wisdom tooth pain.
-You can get struck in the mouth.
+You can get stuck in the mouth.
 You can chip or break a tooth.
 Crowded teeth cause pain.
 Teeth grinding can also cause your teeth to hurt.
-Whatever the reason, get help at Broadway Family Dental the top rated dentists in Brooklyn.
+Whatever the reason, get help at cosmetic dentistry clinic the top rated dentists in Brooklyn, NY.

-Schedule regular check-ups to prevent tooth pain.
+Schedule regular check-ups to prevent this issue.
 Routine exams and cleanings uncover problems before they start hurting.
 Your family dentist can prevent soreness or cure the tooth decay that causes pain.
 Flossing, brushing and using mouthwash also keep your teeth healthy.
 Good habits prevent many unnecessary emergency visits to the dentist.

 - When the pain began